Skip to Content

 Tipping Housekeeping in Mexico Hotels

-Tipping housekeepers in Mexico hotels are just like any other place.
-Some hotels will have an envelope for you to place a tip.
 If there is one, then the housekeepers expect tips.
 If there is no envelope, make sure to leave the money in an obvious spot for them or leave a note saying “Thank You.”
 That way, they know the money was left for them to take.

 Suggested Tip:

-• 1 night stay: $1-5 or 20-80 pesos
+- 1 night stay: $1-5 or 20-100 pesos

-• 7 night stay: $10-20 or 200-400 pesos
+- 7 night stay: $10-20 or 200-400 pesos

 Related Article: Bacalar – Mexico’s Hidden Gem

-Tipping at the Spa in Mexico
+Tipping Customs at the Spa in Mexico

-If you just had an amazing massage and left feeling like $1,000,000, wouldn’t you feel guilty not tipping something?
-I would!
-If you are staying at the resort, check the bill and see if gratuity was added, and if it was, it’s really up to you to leave extra.
-I would also tip at least 10% but up to 20% if the massage was amazing and they listened to the areas & pressure I wanted.
+If you are staying at the resort, check the bill and see if gratuity was added.
+If it was, it’s really up to you to leave extra.
+I would also tip at least 10% but up to 20% if the massage was amazing and they listened to the areas and pressure I wanted.

-Suggested Tip: 500 pesos bill= 50-100 pesos tip
+Suggested: 500 pesos bill= 50-100 pesos tip

-What to tip a Tour Guide in Mexico
+What to Tip a Tour Guide in Mexico

 Related Article: Diving in The Pit Cenote and Cenote Calavera aka The Temple of Doom